 Detailing and placement for appurtenances such as drain pipes, conduits, utilities, fencing, rails, signage and lighting shall be coordinated for visual compatibility and design consistency.
-Drain pipes and other conduit systems shall employ simple details and be located as visually unobtrusive as possible.
+Drain pipes and other conduit systems shall employ simple details and be located as visually unobtrusive as possible and preferably not visible to passing motorist.

 The standard treatment for a bridge and its overpass and underpass area is the use of a basic utilitarian highway bridge, essential erosion control and seeding in landscape areas, and routine Illinois Tollway signage identifying the crossroad.
 Upgrade treatments for a bridge and the overpass or underpass area where a response to the significance of the crossroad, physical context, or community has been determined, may include the addition and aesthetic enhancements of architectural elements, landscape treatments and signage components.
 Throughout design, the DSE shall orchestrate all primary aesthetic structural elements and details for efficiency and economy to minimize cost and to achieve an attractive bridge.
+The DSE shall recommend options for aesthetic enhancements, consistent with discussion herein, that may be presented by the Illinois Tollway to agencies having jurisdiction of roadways crossing under Illinois Tollway bridges.

-4.3 Walls
+Walls 4.3